 Remi has been doing so fantastic in his shoes with the fill in pads.
 I intend to get him barefoot again but with all the rain we had last summer he wore his feet off too fast.
-His hooves have been tough and without flair on his holistic horse health program of di magnesium malate, Simplexity essentials and chai seeds.
+His hooves have been tough and without flair on his holistic horse health program of di magnesium malate, packets of bluegreen algae, enzymes and probiotics and chia seeds.

 In the last few weeks I noticed that Remi was not looking as good as he had and when I took him for a lesson with Linda Hoover she commented that he seemed more sore in his hindquarters.
 I do body work on Remi often but I tend to focus on his chronic shoulder issues and decided to have him looked at for any new injury.